Любите искусство и антиквариат?

 Perhaps, after this story, when you pass by an old display case with half-erased faces, you'll catch yourself thinking: "Could this little one have survived the revolution, war, and strikes along with me?"

 Get ready: the dolls of the Okhta Chemical Plant are much more than a memory of Soviet childhood.
-They are a whisper of time, turned into celluloid form.
+They are a whisper of time, turned into a celluloid form.

 What did those first dolls look like?